-On Christmas Day, the following services will notbe running: the Tube, buses, TfL Rail, London Overground, DLR, Trams, Rivers, Emirates Air Line, and National Rail.
-However, you will still be able to use Santander Cycles.
+On Christmas Day, the following services will not be running: the Tube, buses, TfL Rail, London Overground, DLR, Trams, Rivers, Emirates Air Line, and National Rail.
+The only available transport will be taxis and private hire – and you will still be able to use Santander Cycles.

 There’s free travel on all TfL networks from 11.45pm on New Year’s Eve until 4.30am on New Year’s Day (although some stations will become exit-only; so check your route on the night).